jSunnari/pi4watering/README.md

 Turns your raspberry-pi to a watering-system for flower-pots (indoor).

-Waters every odd day in the morning.
+Waters every odd day in the morning.<br>
 Every even day around 3pm the program checks the weather, if there is less than 50% clouds, it will water that day too.

 <h2>Hardware:</h2>